julianthome/biofuzz-tk/README.md

 BioFuzzManager mgr = new BioFuzzMgr("src/main/resources/math.xml", tokenizer, mut);
 ```

 This is due to the fact that users normally define multiple mutators.
 The toolkit automatically determines which mutators are applicable for a given token by looking at the constraint that is given by the *matches* function of the BioFuzzMutator interface, and randomly picks one of them.
-The following code will parse a mathematical expression, validate the resulting parse-tree, and mutate a token that is picked randomly from the range with the lower bound *0* (inclusively) and tree.getTokLstLen()-2 as the upper bound (inclusively).
+The following code will parse a mathematical expression, validate the resulting parse-tree, and mutate a token that is picked randomly from the range with the lower bound *0* (inclusively) and tree.getTokLstLen()-2 (which is the index of the last added terminal node) as the upper bound (inclusively).

 ``` java